Danfeng-Danny-Wang/e-commerce-back-end/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End

+## Description

+Using Express.js, Sequelize, MySQL, to build an e-commerce back-end